Rayvanny

+Rayvanny was nominated for a Grammy Award in the Best Latin Pop Album category for his collaboration with Colombian singer Maluma on their song “Mama Tetema” which was originally made by Rayvanny featuring Diamond Platnumz being produced by S2Kizzy.
+This song also featured on Maluma's album “Don Juan”, which was released in May 2023.

 Career

 In 2011, when Rayvanny was still in high school, he realized his passion for music.
 He won a rap freestyle competition.
 In 2012 he joined a music group called Tip Top Connection, where he got more experience in his music career and connected with a lot of artists.

 In 2015 he decided to officially join one of the biggest record labels, WCB Wasafi Records, which is managed and under the leadership of Diamond Platnumz.
 He released his first song, "Kwetu", in 2016.
 It became a hit in East Africa.

 In 2016, Rayvanny was nominated for an MTV Africa Music Award in the category of Breakthrough Act 2016.
 In 2017 he was also nominated for several music awards, such as AEUSA for Best New Talent, Uganda Entertainment Award for Best African Act, and BET Award for International Viewers' Choice.

-In 2021, Rayvanny founded his own record label, Next Level Music.
+In 2021, Rayvanny founded his own record label, Next Level Music and signed his first artist called Mac Voice.

 In November 2021, Rayvanny collaborates with Maluma on the title "Mama Tetema".
 "Mama Tetema" was certified Disco de Oro in 2022 by RIAA.

-In July 2022, He left WCB to focus on his on Record Label, Next Level Music.
+In July 2022, He left WCB to focus on his own record label, Next Level Music.

-Rayvanny holds the record of being the first Tanzanian / African act to perform at the stage of MTV EMA, first Tanzanian act to clock 100 Million streams on Boomplay and the only Tanzanian artist to ever win a BET Award.
+Rayvanny holds several notable records including the record of being the first Tanzanian / African act to perform at the stage of MTV EMA, first Tanzanian act to clock 100 Million streams on Boomplay and the only Tanzanian artist to ever win a BET Award.

 Discography

+Since his debut in 2016 under WCB Wasafi, Rayvanny has released 1 album and a total of 5 EPs.